-Now you shouldn’t feel bad if you hadn’t heard of Dharawal National Park until now… we hadn’t either!
-Our Explorer Jono Tan met up with a local park ranger to unearth some of the gems within this amazing hidden national park.
+Now you shouldn’t feel bad if you haven’t heard of Dharawal National Park until now… we hadn’t either!
+Our Explorer Jono met up with a local park ranger to unearth some of the gems within this amazing hidden national park, just south of Sydney!

 However, just a little further past here is the national park you’ve never heard of oﬀering all those things and more – Dharawal National Park.